-After the TAM Board releases the budget for the 30-day public comment period, staff will continue to review the comments and updates from various sources that feed into TAM's Proposed FY2019-20 Budget, report any changes at the June 27, 2019 TAM Board Meeting.
+The TAM Board will release the budget for the 30-day public comment period at it May 30, 2019 Board Meeting.
+Staff will continue to review the comments and updates from various sources that feed into TAM's Proposed FY2019-20 Budget, report any changes at the June 27, 2019 TAM Board Meeting.
 The TAM Board will conduct a public hearing at the June 27, 2019 meeting and adopt the Proposed TAM FY2019-20 Budget pending the completion of the 30-day public comment period.